tud-hri/joan/docs/setup-carla-windows.md

 # Setting up CARLA for Windows

-These instructions are complete and are heavily based on the awesome documentation provided by the CARLA team.
+These instructions are are heavily based on the awesome documentation provided by the CARLA team.
 If you get stuck somewhere, you could have a look at [their documentation](https://carla.readthedocs.io/en/latest/) as well.

 ---
 ## Introduction